 Potholes are actual holes in a road surface and are more than just an eyesore.
 They are often the source of accidents and property damage.
 If you were injured because a pothole caused your motorcycle accident in Texas, you could be compensated by those responsible for roadway safety.
-A motorcycle injury lawyer can help you explore your options in pursuing compensation for medical bills, repairs, and other expenses.
+A lawyer can help you explore your options in pursuing compensation for medical bills, repairs, and other expenses.

 A Motorcycle Injury Lawyer in Texas Can Help Determine if You Have a Case